Case Studies

 After all, the Chinese manufacturer is not liable for taxation outside of China.

-Anti-Dumping Duties are currently imposed on a wide range of product and industries, read more about open cases in the European Union, the United States and Australia in the links below:
+Anti-Dumping Duties are currently imposed on a wide range of products and industries.
+Read more about open cases in the European Union, the United States, and Australia in the links below:

 It’s critical that the correct value is declared on the Commercial Invoice, or you might end up paying the wrong amount.